 - Enquiring to the Traffic Commissioner

-Our team provides lectures to drivers and company directors to make them aware of the types of safeguards they should have in place to avoid committing an offence.
+Our team provides lectures to drivers and company directors to make them aware of the types of safeguards they should have in place to avoid committing a corporate driving offence.
 For more information about our informative sessions, or to book a lecture, please contact us on 0333 0300 333, or fill in our online form and we will get back to you.

 In some cases, when exceptional hardship can be proven to the court, a prosecution can be softened or avoided altogether, giving you a better chance of saving your driving licence.
 Examples of hardship include: